Patricia missed a £250 cash bonus payment when her bank said her direct debit wasn't paid in time for her to qualify.

 When we looked at the Patricia’s complaint, her evidence showed she’d set up a second direct debit – to her gym – with a payment due on 1 January.
 She’d also given us a letter from the gym saying the payment was taken on 1 January.
 This was just in time to qualify for the incentive payment deadline, which was 3 January.

-But Patricia’s bank records showed the money wasn’t actually paid from her account until after 3 January.
+But Patricia’s bank records showed the money wasn’t paid from her account until after 3 January.
 We noted that 1 January was a bank holiday and the direct debit was paid using the BACS system – a process that takes three working days.

-We thought it was unfair for the bank to say Patricia didn’t qualify for the incentive.
-She wouldn’t have been aware that the gym was using the BACS system and that the payment would be affected by the bank holiday.
-We thought she’d taken reasonable steps to meet the criteria for the cash incentive, so we told the bank to pay it to her.
+Patricia wouldn’t have been aware that the gym was using the BACS system or that the payment would be affected by the bank holiday.
+We could also see that she had taken reasonable steps to meet the criteria for the cash incentive.